functionalscript/nanvm/notes/bytecode.md

 intrinsic calls – from day one.
 The cost to pay is – all references of ‘arguments’ in a JS function compile to special bytecode instructions that are hard-coded in the interpreter (as intrinsics, most likely).
 This looks like a reasonable price to pay.

+We plan to benchmark an optimization of the intrinsic call instruction that capitalizes on unused bytes of instruction's 8-byte word - using a more complicated calling convention (that is applicable to intrinsics only).
+Since the interpreter implements both sides of an intrinsic call, it can use these bytes for
+- a constant parameter of an operation intrinsic - as in “add 42” where 42 is placed in the call-intrinsic-add instruction, while the other argument is at the top of the stack;
+- indirect references of local variables as in “add C2 C4” that sums the second-from-top cell with the fourth-from-top cell;
+- an indirect reference of a local variable where the result will be stored (instead of storing it at the top of the stack) as in “add -> C3”;
+- a combination of options listed above as in “add C2 42 -> C3”.
+In that encoding, use of the standard calling convention could be expressed as “add C0 C0 -> C0”, meaning: “pop one argument from the stack, pop another argument from the stack, push the result to the stack”.

 ### Intrinsic and IntrinsicContext traits